amjedidiah/codigo-devquest/frontend/milestones/milestone-1.md

-# Implementation Guide: Solana Memo dApp Frontend
+# Milestone 1 Implementation Guide: Solana Memo dApp Frontend

 > Objective: Build a React frontend for the Solana Memo dApp following strict architectural patterns and accessibility standards.
 Each step must be completed sequentially with proper verification.